Langer75/volkswagencarnet-client/README.md

 * setwindowheating     - start or stop the window heating
 * setlock              - lock or unlock your car (only when activated, SPIN needed)

+In addition to the volkswagencarnet library the script gets the newest longtermstatistics.

 ## Example for usage
 ![Nodered example](./example.png)
+of course you have to do something in nodered to get such a dashboard

 ## Acknowledgements
 - This project was inspired by [volkswagencarnet](https://github.com/robinostlund/volkswagencarnet) library